Nathan-Payne/nathanpayne.dev/README.md

 This project was worked on part-time for about a week

 ## Tasks to complete
-- use a gif or modal to show projects
 - link to linked-in
 - Host PRNT project and activate link to it